Tyris/m3uGoogleMusicSync/README.md

 **TODO:** Add optional duplicate remover

 ##Usage

+    from musicsync import MusicSync
     ms = MusicSync()
     # Will prompt for Email and Password - if 2-factor auth is on you'll need to generate a one-
     time password
     ms.sync_playlist("c:/path/to/playlist.m3u")

     ms.delete_song("song_id")

 - - -